Alberto López (footballer, born 1969)

-Alberto López Fernández (born 20 May 1969) is a Spanish former professional footballer who played as a goalkeeper, currently a manager.
+Alberto López Fernández (born 20 May 1969) is a Spanish former professional footballer who played as a goalkeeper.

 He spent the bulk of his career at Real Sociedad, for whom he appeared in 377 competitive matches.
+He later worked as a manager.

 Playing career

 Real Sociedad

 A product of Basque Country giants Real Sociedad's youth system, López was born in Irun, and made his first appearances with the first team in the closing stages of the 1992–93 season, having played understudy to the inconsistent Javier Yubero for most of the year.
 He would be the undisputed starter from the following campaign onwards, missing only a total of seven La Liga games in the next seven years (in 1997–98, as Real ranked third, he played all 38 matches and conceded 37 goals).

 López had to compete for the starting job with newly signed Sander Westerveld from 2001–02 onwards.
 He finished the season with 18 appearances, but had just one the following campaign as the Dutchman was first choice for the runners-up.